Exact Quantum Dynamics, Shortcuts to Adiabaticity, and Quantum Quenches in Strongly-Correlated Many-Body Systems: The Time-Dependent Jastrow Ansatz: The time-dependent Calogero-Sutherland models

 The corresponding parent Hamiltonian is

 where

 and $\varpi(t)$ is defined in Eq.~(\ref{eq:omgbar-def}).

 When $\dot{\eta}(t)\neq0$, the inverse square interaction has a different scaling exponent from the logarithmic interaction.
-Nevertheless, as is clear from Eq.~(\ref{eq:TDCV-CS}), the dynamics given by the complex-valued TDJA still preserves the scale-invariance.
-Note that scale-invariant dynamics only requires the amplitude of the many-body wave function scales with $b(t)$, i.e., $|\Psi(x_1,\dots,x_N,t)|^2= |\Psi(x_1/b(t),\dots,x_N/b(t),t=0)|^2/b(t)^N$.
+Nevertheless, as is clear from Eq.~(\ref{eq:Psi-LogCS}), the dynamics given by the complex-valued TDJA still preserves the scale-invariance.
+Note that scale-invariant dynamics only requires that the amplitude of the many-body wave function scales with $b(t)$, i.e., as in Eq. (\ref{densityinv}).
 There are no restrictions on the one-body and two-body phases.

 Furthermore, the case of $\eta(t)=\eta_{0}\neq0$ corresponds to the CS model with interaction strength taking the threshold value $1/4$, below which the thermodynamic limit does not exist.
 Nevertheless, this regime still makes sense as long as the number of particles remains finite.
-Our results indicate that in this regime the eigenstate of the CS is still of the Jastrow form but with a non-vanishing two-body phase, which cannot be described by the TIRV Jastrow ansatz.
+Our results indicate that in this regime, the eigenstate of the CS is still of the Jastrow form but with a non-vanishing two-body phase, which cannot be described by the real-valued TIJA.

-Finally, we note that in this case the pseudo-parent Hamiltonian or the reference Hamiltonian $\mathscr{H}_{0}^{\prime}(t)$ is the same form as Eq.~(\ref{eq:H0prime-CS}) with $\lambda_{0}$ set to be $1/2$.
+Finally, we note that in this case, the prime parent Hamiltonian or the reference Hamiltonian $\mathscr{\hat{H}}_{0}^{\prime}(t)$ is the same form as Eq.~(\ref{eq:H0prime-CS}) with $\lambda_{0}$ set to be $1/2$.
 The control field for STA now becomes

 We observe an interesting result: For $\lambda_{0}=1/2$, we actually give two different counterdiabatic Hamiltonians which can steer the same adiabatic evolution of $\Phi(t)$, whose control field is given by Eq.~(\ref{eq:control-CSA}) and Eq.~(\ref{eq:control-CSB}), respectively.
 As shown previously, the former satisfies Eq.~(\ref{eq:H1prime-exp}) and the latter is a counterdiabatic driving that does not satisfy Eq.~(\ref{eq:H1prime-exp}).